Reviewable Skill authoring and mining workflow for LangBot.

 - LongTermMemory L1: stable profile facts and preferences.

-- LongTermMemory L2: situational memories, decisions, events, and correction
+- LongTermMemory L2: situational memories, decisions, events, and correction history.

-- Skill Authoring: reusable procedures that need tools, sequencing, guardrails,
+- Skill Authoring: reusable procedures that need tools, sequencing, guardrails, and verification.

-The `skill_lifecycle_manage` tool supports `memory_plan` for a candidate.
+The skill_lifecycle_manage tool supports memory_plan for a candidate.
 It

 classifies whether the source should primarily become a Skill, an L1 profile